dimbslmh/material-icons/README.md

 ## Why?

 I prefer all my assets provided by bower so I decided to host it here and make it downloadable with bower.
-I know that there are already `bower`ed icon-fonts, but I just want the icon-font files, no svg, png etc. and I want it to work with `material-design-lite` as well.
+I know that there are already `bower`ed icon-fonts, but I just want the icon-font files, no svg, png etc. and I want it to work with `material-design-lite` as well. <br>
+This icon-font is officially from [google](https://github.com/google/material-design-icons).

 ## Getting started